programeh/Python-Postgres-Primary-Secondary/README.md

 ```
 * `/generate-terraform-plan` is used to get the plan result in json format, it doesn't take any inputs.
 It gives out the plan output in json format
 * `/generate-terraform-apply` is used to get the apply result in json format.
 It gives out the apply output in json format
-* `/apply_ansible_configuration` is used to setup the provisioned infrastructure to run postgres in primary secondary asynchronous replication.It take json input
+* `/apply_ansible_configuration` is used to setup the provisioned infrastructure to run postgres in primary secondary asynchronous replication.It takes json input
 ```json
 {
   "replica_count": 2,